thymeleaf/thymeleaf-docs/docs/articles/springmail.md

 with Spring's email utilities in order to configure a simple but powerful email system.

-Note that, although this article ---and the corresponding example app--- uses the Spring Framework, Thymeleaf can also be used for processing email templates in an application without Spring.
+Note that, although this article --and the corresponding example app-- uses the Spring Framework, Thymeleaf can also be used for processing email templates in an application without Spring.